 Ayushmann Khurrana’s “gents problem” is not a matter of private discussion.
 Much like everything else in the great North Indian wedding, his erectile dysfunction involves the parents, the family, the extended family, the friends…everyone.
+Go through https://www.msinsight.dk for the best solution of erection problems, treatment & exercises that can be used to regain a strong potency.

 The bride and the groom’s parents are sitting in awkward silence, a plate of untouched sweets lying on the table.
 The groom’s father, finally stammers.
 So we need to talk about that thing, hinting that this may be the dowry conversation.
 “Aap baratiyon ka swagat Pan Parag se kijiye”, mouthing the popular tobacco ad from the 80s.
 The bride’s mother is a small time TV actress, and her face brightens in recognition.
 She knows the answer, but prods and feeds the response to her husband.
 “Aap bhi Pan Parag ke shaukeen hai?”, he mumbles.